 Socialize In Small Steps

 Especially if your dog isn’t accustomed to new people or busy places, it’s imperative that you socialize them before putting them in any environment that they might find threatening.
-If you don’t, your dog might become unpredictable, aggressive, and you might find yourself sitting across the table from a Southfield personal injury lawyer like at Haque Legal.
+If you don’t, your dog might become unpredictable, aggressive, and you might find yourself sitting across the table from a Southfield dog bite injury lawyer like those at Haque Legal.
 To steer clear of any legal drama, before exposing your dog to the chaos of the outside world, you should try to socialize them in steps.
 Once they are comfortable around you and whoever they are normally around, start introducing them to your friends by asking them to come over.
 Then, start taking your dog to different yet still controlled places like a dog park or someone else’s house.
 Work your way up before taking them onto a busy street.
 This way, they are much less likely to feel overwhelmed and act out in fear.
-The American Kennel Club as some great tips on how to socialize your puppy here.
+The American Kennel Club has some great tips on how to socialize your puppy here.

 Be Considerate Of Others